 Do you have space in your budget to cover shipping to customers?
 If not, do you have an alternative strategy that’s in line with your budget—like flat rate shipping or real-time shipping quotes for customers?
 Packaging can affect shipping rates, so factor that into your cost of goods sold too.
 While you’re at it, consider any international warehousing costs and duties.

 If you need to stock up on inventory to meet demand, factor this into your cost of goods sold.
 Use the previous year’s sales or industry benchmarks to take a best guess at the amount of inventory you need.
-A little research up front will help ensure you’re getting the best prices from your vendors and shipping the right amount to satisfy need, mitigate shipping costs, and fit within your budget.
+A little upfront research will help ensure you’re getting the best prices from your vendors and shipping the right amount to satisfy need, mitigate shipping costs, and fit within your budget.

 You may also need to include the cost of storage solutions or disposal of leftover stock.